Lay your dental fears to rest

 There are three main reasons to choose sleep dentistry over a general anaesthetic:

-Safety: As intravenous sedation preserves reflexes such as coughing and gagging, your airway is more protected than during a general anaesthesia.
+Safety: As general anaesthesia preserves reflexes such as coughing and gagging, your airway is more protected than during a intravenous sedation.
 Intravenous sedation administered by an anaesthetist ensures that you are closely monitored throughout the procedure by an appropriately qualified and experienced specialist.

 Peace of mind: During intravenous sedation you will be in a deeply relaxed state – much like a light sleep.
 You can rest assured that you will remember very little, if any, of the procedure.